Julia-Immer/developer-notes/developer-notes.md

 Virtual machines have more overhead than containers because containers are only processes, whereas for a VM you need to simulate all parts of a computer and run an entire operating system.

 ## Container Storage Interface (CSI), CNI, and CRI

-Study CSI, Container Network Interfaces, and Containter Runtime Interface for KCNA exam.
+Study Container Storage Interface, Container Network Interfaces, and Containter Runtime Interface for KCNA exam.

 ## Container Runtimes